 - How will we handle it if we both agree on wether or not to have kids, and one of us changes our mind?

-- What is your perspective on having one of us being a stay-at-home parent?
+- What is your perspective on child care and having one of us being a stay-at-home parent?

 - If one of you have children from a previous relationship then ask your partner this question: After we get married how do you envision blending our families together?